The King's Grave: History

-Between 1931–1933, a thorough excavation was undertaken and the remains of a Stone Age settlement was found under the massive cairn, including a great deal of flintstone shards.
+Between 1931 and 1933, a thorough excavation was undertaken and the remains of a Stone Age settlement was found under the massive cairn, including a great deal of flintstone shards.
 Only teeth, fragments of bronze, and some pieces of bone were found, dating from the Bronze Age.

 The mound contained two cists.
 On the left side of the cist's southern end, there were raised slabs of stone from a 1.2 m long and 0.65 m wide cist.
 It was named the King's Grave due to its size, long before it was known to contain two burials.
 Since the site has been subject to numerous lootings, there are no reliable finds, but it is believed that the two graves were built at the same time.

 After the excavation, the tomb was restored, but no one knows whether it looks similar to its original state.
 A comparison with other contemporaneous graves suggests that the site might have been three times higher than the 3.5 m as restored.
 The restoration was based on etchings from the 18th century and conjecture.
 A new chamber was constructed out of concrete and a tunnel extended into the cists.
 Today, it is possible for visitors to the site to enter the tomb and to see the engraved stones.